Tulu language: Dialects and Tuluoid languages

+Apart from that there are languages which are closely related to Tulu, named as the branch Tuluoid.
+They are Koraga (Mudu and Korra), Kudiya and Bellari.

 Written literature

 The written literature of Tulu is not as large as the literature of other literary Dravidian languages.
 Nevertheless, Tulu is one of only five literary Dravidian languages, the other four being Telugu, Tamil, Kannada, and Malayalam.
 The earliest available Tulu literature that survives to this date is the Tulu translation of the great Sanskrit epic of Mahabharata called Mahabharato (ಮಹಾಭಾರತೊ).
 It was written by Arunabja (1657 AD), a poet who lived in Kodavur near Udupi around the late 14th to mid 15th century AD.
 Other important literary works in Tulu are: